Discovery of inverse-Compton X-ray emission and estimate of the volume-averaged magnetic field in a galaxy group: Data and results

 \subsection{Spectral analysis}

-Aiming to analyse spectrally the entire extent of the diffuse radio emission (to maximise the statistics), we extract data from an elliptical region similar to that of \citet[][see their fig. 2]{mernier2019}.
+Aiming to analyze spectrally over the entire extent of the diffuse radio emission (to maximise the statistics), we extract data from an elliptical region similar to that of \citet[][see also Appendix~\ref{app:regions}]{mernier2019}.
 The redistribution matrix file (RMF) and ancillary response file (ARF) are obtained from the same elliptical region.
-Due to the fairly small X-ray extent of MRC\,0116+111 ($< 1$~arcmin), the background can be directly subtracted from our spectra.
-We choose a background region (i) located on the same chip as the source region for all instruments of all observations, (ii) devoid of X-ray sources, and (iii) of the same size and shape as the source region.
-The small relative separation between this background region and the source ($\sim 1.6$~arcmin) ensures vignetting effects to be negligible.
-The impact of this method has been already discussed in \citet{mernier2019}, however it is further addressed below.
+Due to the fairly small X-ray extent of MRC\,0116+111 ($\lesssim 1.2$~arcmin), the background can be, and is recommended to be, directly subtracted from our spectra (Sect.~\ref{subsec:background}).
+We choose a background region (i) located on the same chip as the source region for all instruments used in our observations, (ii) devoid of discrete X-ray sources, and (iii) of the same size and shape as the source region (Fig.~\ref{fig:regions}).
+The small relative separation between this background region and the source ($\sim 1.6$~arcmin) ensures vignetting effects to be negligible (i.e. less than 5\%).
+The outcome of this method has been already discussed in \citet{mernier2019}, however it is further addressed below.

-We use the SPEX fitting package to fit most of our data in the 0.55--5~keV energy band (to minimise further contamination from the soft foreground and the hard instrumental background) with the the C-statistics fitting method.
-Spectral bins are grouped optimally \citep{kaastra2016}, though with a gradually wider rebinning with higher energy (within factors 5--80) to ensure that the count rate of every bin remains significantly higher than zero.
-The latter is also necessary to avoid possible biases from C-statistics in low counts, background-subtracted fits (see the SPEX manual).
+We use the SPEX fitting package to fit most of our data in the 0.55--5~keV energy band (to minimize further contamination from the soft foreground and the hard instrumental background) with the C-statistics fitting method \citep{kaastra2017}.
+Spectral bins are grouped optimally \citep{kaastra2016}, though with a gradually wider rebinning with increasing energy (within factors 5--80) to ensure that the count rate of every bin remains significantly above zero.
+The latter is also necessary to avoid possible biases from C-statistics in low counts, background subtracted fits (see the SPEX manual).